eighttrigrams/cometoid/README.md

 # Cometoid

 An issue management system, based on a very simple data model which makes it very versatile.
+In its current state, it is designed to run in a desktop environment, supporting a single user.

 ## Getting started